 The result, as I’ve found over the years, is a surprising number of ‘indie VR gems’: VR titles which are much better than their lack of noteirty would suggest.
 Oftentimes these games are rated exceptionally well by those who give them a chance, but getting people to decide to try them in the first place is the real challenge.

-This is a double bummer because it’s these very developers—who are thinking outside the box and discovering what native VR games actually look like—are the ones we should be supporting if we want to accelerate the maturation of VR game design.
-Indies are usually working with small teams and on shoestring budgets; if they don’t at least break-even with each VR project, it’s unlikely that they will be able to justify a followup and continue to help push VR game design forward.
+This is a double bummer because it’s these very developers—who are thinking outside the box and discovering what native VR games actually look like—which we should supporot if we want to accelerate the maturation of VR game design.
+Indies are usually working with small teams and shoestring budgets; if they don’t at least break-even with each VR project, it’s unlikely that they will be able to justify a followup and continue to help push VR game design forward.

 Indie VR Gems

 Real quick: this list isn’t intended to be comprehensive, nor is it scientific.
 In the VR space most developers fit the definition of ‘indie’ (those which aren’t working with a publisher).
-For the purposes of this article, I’m loosely defining a ‘gem’ to mean ‘a VR game which deserves more attention than it receives’, whether or not it is from a recognizable studio.
+For the purposes of this article, I’m loosely defining an ‘indie gem’ to mean ‘a VR game which deserves more attention than it receives’, whether or not it is from a recognizable VR studio.
 Without further ado, and in no specific order:

 Fujii is part walking simulator, part puzzler, and part meditation.
 The game presents a serene world which somehow manages to offer a feeling of exploration without traversing huge distances.
 As you explore and solve light puzzles, you’ll discover new plants and bring their seeds back to your garden.
 The garden acts as a persistent ‘home’ space which you can cultivate and customize to your liking by planting and watering your plants.
 Fujii does so much right in design and aesthetics.
 Nearly everything you do feels good, thanks to intuitive interactions and expert use of sound, animation, and haptics.
 This is a game which delivers a sense of delight just by being in its world.